Popfugl/Awesome-Paint/README.md

 -- Lasso

 - Magnify
--- Split screen magnify
--- Full screen magnify
+-- Full screen magnify (all done, but not selectable at the moment)

 - Brush (cutout)
 -- Cut out brush